beandrej/BKW/README.md

 ## Acknowledgements

-Members of the project: Andrej Bernhard, Hannah Livingston, Lukas Schmidt-Engelbertz, Clara Tillous Oliva, Fiona Turner-Hehlen
+Members of the project: Andrej Bernhard, Hannah Livingston, Lukas Schmidt-Engelbertz, Clara Tillous Oliva, Fiona Turner-Hehlen.
 This group project was a cooperation with BKW, which supported us during the process giving valuable inputs.